franku/pr-test/pull_request_template.md

-- add short description of changed and what is the target

 ### Thank you for contributing to the Bareos Project!

+- [ ] Added a short description and the purpose of this PR _above this paragraph_
 - [ ] Your name is added to the AUTHORS file if you want

 In the following links you will find documentation on our best practices.